Sooty mangabey: Communication

-Sooty mangabeys are typically predated upon by leopards, eagles, chimpanzees, vipers, and humans.
+Sooty mangabeys are typically predated upon by leopards, crowned eagles, chimpanzees, Gaboon vipers, and humans.
 As a result of these selective pressures, sooty mangabeys have evolved acoustically distinct alarm calls for different predator types.
 These calls are not vocalized specifically in favor of kin or cooperation partners and in fact are used by other monkey species to avoid potential predators.

 Sooty mangabeys also produce other vocalizations within their varied repertoire for a wide variety of social interactions.
 Sooty mangabeys are recorded most frequently producing grunts (typically in the context of foraging, socially embracing, or, between males, for asserting dominance), twitters (typically produced by adult females during foraging and social interactions such as grooming), and screams (emitted during agonistic interactions, typically by juveniles and adult females).
 Other notable vocalizations include copulation calls mainly emitted by females during intercourse and "whoop gobbles"—low frequency, extended calls emitted by males at a high volume during the morning, with a nearby group, or with sightings or attacks of predators.

 When approaching other females with infants, females will use grunts and twitters to signal benign intent.
 This often leads to unreciprocated grooming from the approaching female—mothers, upon receiving grooming, will allow for the grooming female to handle their infants.